 Since 1998, all but three states (Alaska, New Hampshire, and Vermont) have experienced the death of at least one child from heatstroke in a vehicle, and deaths have occurred in every month of the calendar year, even during the winter.
 Take the NSC’s safety course so you don’t contribute your own tragic accident.

-If you or a loved one has been injured in an automobile accident, please contact Shamberg, Johnson & Bergman for a free consultation.
+If you or a loved one have been injured in an automobile accident, please contact Shamberg, Johnson & Bergman for a free consultation.
 We will only receive a fee in the event of a successful resolution of your case.